mp-se/kegmon/docs/_sources/hardware.rst.txt

 Building the display case
 *************************

-to be defined

-* Picture of ESP
-* Picture of Case with ESP
-* Picture of Case with display
+to be defined, add Picture of ESP, Case with ESP, Case with display, connection board, complete build
-* Picture of connection board
-* Picture of complete